Dr-Eti/ISMiR-ISM_in_R/README.md

 ## What's the point?
 Today the term ISM has mutated - and now refers to some wishy-washy parody of the original, rigorous approach.
 Over the past decades, academics have unilaterally decided to strip ISM off its most characteristic computational devices.
 As rigour decreased, the number of publications claiming to apply ISM grew (or vice versa? but I digress...).
 Long story short, published ISM research today amounts to little more than a pile rubbish - in my estimation.
 Think I'm being too harsh?
 Pick any paper published in the last twenty-odd years and find out by yourself (hint: look for the mystical "conical" matrix - as in "shaped as a cone" - and you'll find out it's not a typo).

-But enough digressing - for more ranting I refer the interested reader to some work in progress of mine, available as a preprint at http://dx.doi.org/10.2139/ssrn.3622934 .
+Enough digressing - but for more rants feel free to dig some work in progress of mine, available as a preprint at http://dx.doi.org/10.2139/ssrn.3622934 .
 Utilmately, the code is meant for use as supporting materials for such paper.

 ## If this is old stuff, isn't there something else out there that does it?